Unicode Frequently Asked Questions

 All public and approved versions of technical reports will remain online.
 Each version of a technical report carries a unique version number and contains a link to the preceding approved version of the document.

-All versions are stable: once posted, the contents of the file for, e.g., UAX #15, Version 5.0.0 will not be changed, and always found at the "versioned link": https://www.unicode.org/reports/tr15/tr15-27.html.
+All versions are stable: once posted, the contents of the file for, e.g., UAX #15, Version 5.0.0 will not be changed, and can always be found at the "versioned link": https://www.unicode.org/reports/tr15/tr15-27.html.

 The latest version of the same UTR will always be found at the "unversioned" link.
-For example, for UAX #15 that link is https://www.unicode.org/reports/tr15/
+For example, for UAX #15 that link is: https://www.unicode.org/reports/tr15/

 Where technical reports have been superseded, for example by incorporating the material into the published versions of the Unicode Standard, they are sometimes archived offline.